carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-dwarfdump.rst

 .. option:: --statistics

             Collect debug info quality metrics and print the results as machine-readable single-line JSON output.
+The output format is described in the section below (:ref:`stats-format`).

 .. option:: --summarize-types